 Is there a vaccine for COVID-19?

-At this time, there are two vaccines for COVID-19 in the United States.
-One is manufactured by Pfizer and BioNTech; and the other is manufactured by Moderna.
+At this time, there are three vaccines for COVID-19 in the United States.
+One is manufactured by Pfizer and BioNTech; and another is manufactured by Moderna.
 Each need two doses from the same manufacturer.
 The most newly authorized vaccine is manufactured by Johnson & Johnson and requires just one dose.
 The vaccine provider will give individuals information at the time of immunization.

 Is the COVID-19 vaccine approved?

 On August 23, the U.S. Food and Drug Administration (FDA) granted full approval for the Pfizer COVID-19 vaccine.
 The vaccine will be marketed as Comirnaty, with the full authorization applying to vaccine recipients aged 16 and older.